bitovi/eggstractor/README.md

 Use `npm run dev` to run the webpack compiler in watch mode.

 ### Local plugin
+You will need to use Figma Desktop for this

   •	In Figma, go to Plugins → Development → Import plugin from manifest…
 	•	Select the manifest.json file.